i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   |             16 bytes                  |
   +----+----+----+----+----+----+----+----+

-  Obfs Len :: Length of (encrypted data + MAC) to follow, 16 - 65535
-              Obfuscation using SipHash (see below)
-              Not used in message 1 or 2, or message 3 part 1, where the length is fixed Not used in message 3 part 1, as the length is specified in message 1

   encrypted data :: Same size as plaintext data, 0 - 65519 bytes

   MAC :: Poly1305 message authentication code, 16 bytes